navatharaagi/AWS-Developer-Tools/README.md

 - AppSpec File “Files” Section:
 - Executes during the deployments “Install” lifecycle event.
 - Source Options:
--If ‘source’ refers to a file, ONLY that file will be installed -If ‘source’ refers to a directory, ALL directory content will be installed -If ‘source’ is just a single ‘ / ’, ALL files in the Revision will be installed
+- If ‘source’ refers to a file, ONLY that file will be installed
+- If ‘source’ refers to a directory, ALL directory content will be installed
+- If ‘source’ is just a single ‘ / ’, ALL files in the Revision will be installed

 Lets Consider the following is our tree structure /local-MyRepo